 The First Camera

 What year was the camera invented?

 When were cameras invented?
 In 1816 or 1685?
 The internet seems to throw around both dates, and credits two different people.
 So we wanted to (briefly) go over the camera’s history to clarify the confusion.

 When was the camera invented?

 The camera was invented, or rather, developed by multiple people, over the course of history.
-But the camera was invented, as we know it today, by french inventor Joseph Nicéphore Niépce in (about) 1816.
+But the camera, as we know it today, was invented by French inventor Joseph Nicéphore Niépce in (about) 1816.